Who (might have) met whom

 • 1685 - 1759: George Frideric Handel icon

-Georg Friederich Händel (23/2/1685 - 14/4/1759) was a German-British Baroque composer known for his operas, oratorios, anthems, concerti grossi, and organ concertos, known for composing Israel in Egypt and Alcina.
+Georg Friederich Händel (23/2/1685 - 14/4/1759) was a German-British Baroque composer known for his operas, oratorios, anthems, concerti grossi, and organ concertos, known for composing The Arrival of the Queen of Sheba and Jephtha.

 • 1685 - 1731: Brook Taylor icon